Japan Travel Guide | Discover Japan’s Food Culture, History, and Traditions - GTN MAGAZINE

 Best season to visit Japan

-One of the best times to visit Japan is spring, when cherry trees burst into bloom.
-The cherry blossom front (sakura zensen) begins in Kyushu in late March and gradually moves northward, reaching Hokkaido by early May.
-The peak season in Tokyo and Kyoto is typically late March to early April.
-This is a highly popular travel period, so early hotel reservations are strongly recommended.
+One of the best times to visit Japan is during the spring cherry blossom season.
+The cherry blossom front begins in Kyushu in late March and gradually moves north, reaching Hokkaido in early May.
+In Tokyo and Kyoto, the peak viewing period is typically from late March to early April.
+Because this is one of the most popular travel seasons, it is recommended to book accommodations well in advance.

 The autumn foliage season is another popular time to visit Japan.
-The foliage front begins in Hokkaido in mid-October and moves southward to Kyushu by late November.
-The peak in Kyoto and Tokyo is typically mid-to-late November.
+The autumn foliage front begins in Hokkaido around mid-October and gradually moves south, reaching Kyushu by late November.
+In Tokyo and Kyoto, the peak viewing period typically occurs from mid-November to late November.

-For travelers looking to save money or avoid crowds, January–February (excluding the snow festival and ski season) and June (the rainy season) are recommended.
-During the off-season, there are fewer tourists, and accommodation rates are relatively affordable.
+For travelers looking to reduce costs or avoid crowds, January and February (excluding major snow festivals and the peak ski season) and June (the rainy season) can be excellent options.
+During these periods, popular attractions tend to be less crowded, and accommodation rates are often more affordable.

 Major Events Calendar

-JanuaryHatsumode (First shrine visit), Coming of Age DayShrines and temples nationwide
+JanuaryHatsumode (first shrine visit of the year), Coming of Age DayShrines and temples throughout Japan

 SeptemberSilver WeekNationwide